ajoberstar/reckon/README.md

 Additionally it describes methods for encoding pre-release and build-metadata and how those should be sorted by tools.

+With that specification and some conventions related to encoding your stage of development into the pre-release information, you can end up with a very easy to understand versioning scheme.

 ## What is it?

 TBD